leahhrlee/github_fundamentals/lessons/01_Introduction.md

 # Learning more<br>
  That's the workflow!
 There are other `git` practices we didn't cover - handlingmerge conflicts, rebasing, etc. As you get deeper into `git`, you can peruse theGithub documentation for tips on how to do these more advanced `git` commands.

+ There are several different workflows in which you might imagine using `git`, particularly in an academic setting.
+These include:<br>

+1. Working on a repository that is your own repo.
+You expect that you will generally be the only person developing code for this repository. <br>
+2. Working on a repository that several people - perhaps some collaborators - are working on concurrently. <br>
+3. Working on a repository that *many* people (e.g., at least dozens) are involved in.
+This may be, for example, an open-source project to which you contribute changes.
+We will not cover this approach in this workshop, as the details may be specific to the project you're working on.
+However, the principles from approach
+#2 hold here.<br>